The Best Small Towns in Wisconsin to Visit This Fall

 Must-eat foods: Breakfast bread pudding or sticky bun French toast at Once in a Blue Moon Cafe; burger and cheese curds at Buckhorn Bar & Grill.

-New GlarusWhy it's so great: If you've never heard the words "New Glarus," then you're not from Wisconsin: It's the name of one of our most beloved breweries, which is named after the town it's located in.
-Yes, you can certainly tour the brewery and visit the taproom and gift shop, but there's more to do in this small town.
-The town was originally settled by Swiss immigrants, and you’ll see Swiss influences throughout; many buildings look like chalets, Swiss flags hang right next to American flags, and the place is full of traditional Swiss foods like kalberwurst and Stollen.
-There's also a Heidi festival in June -- basically a traditional celebration with food and live music -- and plenty of yodeling throughout the year.
+New GlarusWhy it's so great: If you've never heard the words "New Glarus," then you're not from Wisconsin.
+It's the name of one of our most beloved breweries, which is named after the town it's located in.
+Yes, you can certainly tour the brewery and visit the taproom and gift shop, but there's so much more to do.
+This small town was originally settled by Swiss immigrants, and you’ll see that influence throughout: Many buildings look like chalets, Swiss flags hang right next to American flags, and the place is full of traditional Swiss foods like kalberwurst and Stollen.
+Hit up the Swiss Historical Harvest Fest in October to connect with 19th-century Swiss immigrant life and pet a super adorable Bernese mountain dog.

 Must-eat foods: Roesti or fondue at Glarner Stube; savory French toast with Door County cherries, pork belly and sunny-side-up duck egg at Cow & Quince; fudge from Maple Leaf Cheese & Chocolate Haus.

 MinocquaWhy it's so great: When you think of "up north," you're probably picturing someplace like Minocqua.
 It's heaven for fans of watersports (the town's center is even located on a peninsula surrounded by lakes), and fishing, boating, and water skiing are the most popular activities around here.
 When you've had enough of the water (or it's just dark out), head to a supper club for dinner where you can feast on the walleye everyone caught but you.
 And don't skip visiting Northern Waters Distillery where you can sample spirits, take a tour, and throw back a few cocktails.